hyperledger/fabric-rfcs/text/0010-bft-signatures.md

 Additionally, until we have a Byzantine Fault Tolerant orderer up and running, integration tests will be made that artificially sign Fabric blocks and existing peers will pull them from an artificial endpoint, in order to test the block signature validation code works properly.
 This will also demonstrate the consensus agnosticism of the approach (since no real orderer nor a consensus protocol will be deployed in the test).

+# Edit History

+- 16 May 2023: Update block attestation implementation to follow the SmartBFT approach.